Steerable Principal Components for Space-Frequency Localized Images: Numerical experiments

 \section{Numerical experiments}

-We begin by conducting an experiment to demonstrate the running times of our algorithm for large datasets.
-We generated $20,000$ white noise images of varying sizes, and compared the running time of our algorithm with the FFBsPCA algorithm of~\cite{zhao2014fast}, where the coefficients' evaluation for our algorithm was carried out using both Algorithm~\ref{alg:PSWFs epansion coeff eval simple} (direct method) and Algorithm~\ref{alg:PSWFs epansion coeff eval efficient} (efficient method).
+We begin by demonstrating the running times of our algorithm for large datasets.
+We generated several sets of $20,000$ white noise images, where the sets consist of images with different $L$ for each set, and compared the running time of our algorithm with the FFBsPCA algorithm of~\cite{zhao2014fast}, where the coefficients' evaluation for our method was carried out using both Algorithm~\ref{alg:PSWFs epansion coeff eval simple} (direct method) and Algorithm~\ref{alg:PSWFs epansion coeff eval efficient} (efficient method).
 All of the algorithms were implemented in Matlab, and were executed on a dual Intel Xeon X5560 CPU (8 cores in total), with 96GB of RAM running Linux.
 Whenever possible, all $8$ cores were used simultaneously, either explicitly using Matlab's \texttt{parfor}, or implicitly, by employing Matlab's implementation of BLAS, which takes advantage of multi-core computing.
 As for the NFFT implementation, we used the software package~\cite{keiner2009using}, with an oversampling of $2$ and a truncation parameter $m=6$ (which provides accuracy close to machine precision).
 The running times (in seconds) are shown in Table~\ref{tbl:run time comparison}.